Board of Directors & Staff

 Staff

 We are fortunate to have talented farm and office staff to manage our day-to-day operations.
-Currently, we have seven year-round employees including a farm manager, two co-assistant farm managers, executive director, operations director, and communications manager.
-For the 2023 growing season we also have one assistant grower, two field crew members, and a groundskeeper.
+Currently, we have eight year-round employees including an executive director, a director of agriculture, an operations director, a farm manager, a development and communications manager, and three assistant growers.
+We also typically employ several seasonal staff members including field crew members and a groundskeeper.

 Allison Goodwin